peterhys/pyLEEM-GUI/README.md

 builds on [pyqtgraph](https://www.pyqtgraph.org/) for visualization and the [pyLEEM](https://github.com/peterhys/pyLEEM) backend for decoding and analysis.
 Features are plugins shown as tabs (autocontrast, ROI, profile, export), and a processing sequence can be saved as a shareable workflow file.
-Plugin logic also runs from a script, the CLI, or a Jupyter notebook.

 ## Installation